MattMSumner/MattMSumner.github.io/_posts/2014-11-02-ember-cli-github-authentication-and-divshot.markdown

 title:  "EmberCLI, Github authentication and DivShot"
 date:   2014-11-02 16:00:30
 categories: Ember EmberCLI Github Divshot Torii
+excerpt: This will be a multi part post, building a simple chat application.
+I may never actually build the chat functionality, as I'm more interested in setting up the authentication side of things.
+Non the less, context helps.
 ---

 I don't want to do authentication.